 In addition to D.A.C.6, the Cypriot Government will continue to adhere to all previous directives on administrative cooperation in the field of taxation.
-These include
+These include the following:

-- targeting attempts at circumventing mandatory automatic exchanges of financial information (such as C.R.S.), - exchanges of information on cross border tax rulings, - country-by-country reporting, and - facilitating access to anti-money laundering information by tax authorities.
+- Targeting attempts at circumventing mandatory automatic exchanges of financial information (such as C.R.S.) - Exchanges of information on cross border tax rulings - Country-by-country reporting - Facilitating access to anti-money laundering information by tax authorities

-"The cardinal element of the proposed law is that the tax advantage reported under D.A.C.6 must be seated in the E.U."
 Regarding reportable arrangements to be included in D.A.C.6, the M.O.F. has adopted the minimum standards under which D.A.C.6 reporting will not be required for local arrangements and for arrangements with non-E.U. states where the tax base of an E.U.
 Member State is not affected adversely.

 The internal taxes that will be addressed by the Cypriot legislation include only the Income Tax, the Special Defense Tax, and the Capital Gains Tax.
 No other direct or indirect taxes are covered by the proposed law.
-Penalties for noncompliance with various reporting obligations may not exceed $\leq 20,000$ per R.C.B.A.
+Penalties for noncompliance with various reporting obligations may not exceed €20,000 per reportable C.B.A.

-Basics adopted by Cyprus
+Basics Adopted by Cyprus

-The D.A.C.6 basic provisions addressed by the legislation and enacted are as follows:
+The basic provisions addressed by the legislation and enacted are listed below.